 Episode 1 of Pfaff Porsche's Classic Restoration.
-Stay tuned for episode 2.
+See episode 2 below.

 History.
 The 356 is a lightweight and nimble-handling, rear-engine, rear-wheel drive, two-door available both in hardtop coupé and open configurations.
 Engineering innovations continued during the years of manufacture, contributing to its motorsports success and popularity.
 Production started in 1948 at Gmünd, Austria, where approximately 50 cars were built.
 In 1950 the factory relocated to Zuffenhausen, Germany, and general production of the 356 continued until April 1965.

 Model Features.
 Raised bumpers with bumper guards with pronounced tapering at the top // Still trims // One-piece curved windscreen // Handle on luggage compartment lid flared at bottom and with Porsche Crest // Raised headlights // Teardrop-shaped tail lights with integrated direction indicators // Round and protruding front direction indicators with adjacent two-slit horn grilles // Rear direction indicators integrated in tail lights // Brake lights integrated in tail light // Reversing light centrally located under rear bumper // Number plate lighting integrated in rear bumper // Tailpipes protrude through bumper guards // Dome hub caps

 Vincent Ho, a Porsche Specialist at Pfaff Porsche, has always been highly interested in classic Porsche cars.
 His dream car had always been a Porsche 356 but he had always dismissed it as "just a dream".
 He did not know whether he would be lucky enough to come across a classic Porsche 356 for sale.
 When his friend showed him a picture of one on sale, he jumped at the opportunity.